picofuture/tomo-deno-telemetry-sdk/README.md

 ## Features
 - Automatic tracing for HTTP server requests (when using `wrapServe`)
-- Traced outgoing HTTP requests via `tracedFetch`
+- Automatic tracing of outgoing HTTP requests
 - Easy integration with OpenTelemetry-compatible collectors

 ## Configuration
+- `debug`: Enable/Disable console debugging (required)
 - `apiKey`: Your telemetry API key (required)
 - `serviceName`: Name of your service (required)
 - `serviceVersion`: Version of your service (required)